 Geologic Features of Sandy Coasts

-Depositional processes along coastlines, such as longshore sediment transport, form sandy beaches and create highly complex landforms that experience constant change and movement.
+Depositional processes along coastlines, such as sediment transport, form sandy beaches and create highly complex landforms that experience constant change and movement.
 Features such as spits, barrier islands, tombolos, and dunes are classic forms in sandy beach environments.

 Barrier islands are one of the most common and distinguishable features of the Atlantic coast.
 These important environments protect the mainland from storm events and wave action, while providing a vital ecosystem for many species.
 Features such as sand dunes, maritime forests, inlets, lagoons, back-barrier marshes, and vegetation constitute these fragile coastal systems.
-Without intervention, barrier islands maintain a state of dynamic equilibrium between sediment exchange, wave energy, and sea-level rise.
+Without intervention, barrier islands maintain a state of dynamic equilibrium between sediment exchange, wave energy, and sea level rise.
 Human activities may interfere with this balance, causing costly damage, both economically and environmentally.

 Although varying in length, width, sand composition, and permanence, beaches are the most well-known coastal feature.
 A beach is defined as the location along a shoreline where the sediment is in motion, being moved by waves, tides, and currents.
 The beach is often bounded on the upland side by a cliff, dune, or vegetation.
 Beaches are very dynamic environments, with coastlines that can change daily, making them challenging places to manage.

 Dunes are critical to the health and sustainability of sandy beaches.
 The primary dune ridge (foredunes) lies adjacent to the shoreline.
 Secondary dune fields may lie further inland.
 Dunes may form anywhere that eolian processes (wind transportation) occur.
 Dunes provide much-needed protection to back-barrier environments (including human development) against severe wave, wind, and storm events.
 In addition, these geomorphic features provide critical habitat to a variety of migratory birds and mammals.
 Dune vegetation is very important for the formation and stabilization of dune complexes on barrier islands.
-Both the root system and exposed vegetation restrict sand movement around plants, helping to secure the dune.
+Both the root system and exposed vegetation restrict sand movement around plants, helping to build and secure the dune.

 A tombolo is created when sediment connects an offshore landform—such as an island or a sea stack—with the mainland.
 The tombolo forms because the island or sea stack refracts the waves, causing a zone of slow moving water behind the island.
 Whenever water carrying sediment slows down, sediment is deposited.
 The sediments that form tombolos often form in ridges along an underwater wave-cut terrace.